 The outbreak of hostilities between the Koreas follows a spate of nuclear posturing, but its true significance may have deeper roots in an unresolved conflict over sea borders.

 Pyongyang denied involvement, but Seoul authorities produced evidence of a North Korean torpedo.
-Cheonan was sunk as a reprisal for an incident in November last year, in which a North Korean patrol boat was badly damaged.
+Most observers believe the Cheonan was sunk as a reprisal for an incident in November last year, in which a North Korean patrol boat was badly damaged.

 End to ‘sunshine policy’